ZILtoid1991/pixelperfectengine/docs/manual_new.md

 By default, the engine stores all executables in a `./bin-[CPUarch]-[OS]` subfolder, such as `./bin-x86_64-windows`.
 The engine will work without modification if the executables from that folder are moved to the root as long as it can detect the presence of the `./system` folder.
 It is recommended to use the function `resolvePath()` alongside with path symbols to avoid issues related to portability.

 Path symbols are treated similar to the operating system's, and both starts and ends with a `%` symbol, e.g. `%SHADERS%`.
 The `%` symbol can be escaped by placing two of them side-by-side.
 Custom path symbols can be created with the line `pathSymbols["SYMBOLNAME"] = pathRoot ~ "/yourpath/";`.
 Path symbols also can used for other purposes, like localization settings.
+Can be escaped, e.g. `%%APPDATA%%` to access system paths.

 ### More important path symbols and folders.